The Carnival takes place at the SEC in Glasgow.

 Glasgow's a really easy city to get around, with plenty of transport options - read on to find out the best way to get to the SEC.

-The multi-storey is operated by City Parking LLP.
-A map and directions are here.
-Onsite pay machines are on the ground floor, or level 2 (walkway level) of the car park.
+The multi-storey car park at the SEC is operated by Glasgow City Council, and onsite pay machines are on the ground floor, or level 2 (walkway level) of the car park.
 Payment can be made by cash or credit/debit card on arrival or before departure.

 Tariff Rates in the multi-storey Monday to Sunday are: